Welcome

 What is a British White

-The British White is considered as a rare breed and one of the oldest breeds of cattle native to Britain, bought to Australia in the 1950s.
-They are described as follows:
+The British White is currently considered a rare breed and is one of the oldest breeds of cattle native to Britain.
+British White cattle were brought to Australia in the 1950’s.

 - White coat on blue or dark pigmented skin